Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Theoretical Justification

 We always consider asymptotic expressions in the limit where both $n,p \to \infty.$ Assumption (A1) is commonly assumed for the theoretical analysis of high-dimensional linear models; c.f. \cite{buhlmann2011statistics}.
 The positive definite $\Sigma^{(l)}$ and the sub-gaussianity of $X^{(l)}_{i}$ guarantee the restricted eigenvalue condition with a high probability \citep{bickel2009simultaneous,zhou2009restricted}.
 The sub-gaussian errors are generally required for the theoretical analysis of the Lasso estimator in high dimensions \cite[e.g.]{bickel2009simultaneous,buhlmann2011statistics}.
 The moment conditions on $\epsilon^{(l)}_i$ are needed to establish the asymptotic normality of the debiased estimators of single regression coefficients \citep{javanmard2014confidence}.
-Similarly, they are imposed here to establish the asymptotic normality of $\widehat{\Gamma}^{\T}$ and $\widehat{\xnew^{\intercal}b^{(l)}}.$ The model complexity condition $n\gg (s \log p)^2$ in (A2) is assumed in the CI construction for high-dimensional linear models \citep{zhang2014confidence,van2014asymptotically,javanmard2014confidence} and has been shown in \cite{cai2015regci} as the minimum sample size for constructing adaptive CIs.
+Similarly, they are imposed here to establish the asymptotic normality of $\widehat{\Gamma}^{\T}$ and $\widehat{\xnew^{\intercal}b^{(l)}}.$ The model complexity condition $n\gg (s \log p)^2$ in (A2) is assumed in the CI construction for high-dimensional linear models \citep{zhang2014confidence,van2014asymptotically,javanmard2014confidence}.
 The condition on $N_{\T}$ is mild as there is typically a large amount of unlabelled data for the target population.
-The boundedness assumptions on $L$ and $\|b^{(l)}\|_2$ are mainly imposed to simplify the presentation, so is the assumption $n\asymp \max_{1\leq l\leq L} n_{l}$.
+As pointed out in Remark \ref{rem: special case}, our proposal can be extended to handle the special no covariate shift setting, where the required assumption on $N_{\T}$ throughout our current theoretical analysis can be removed.
+The boundedness assumptions on $L$ and $\|b^{(l)}\|_2$ are mainly imposed to simplify the presentation, so is the assumption $n\geq c\cdot \max_{1\leq l\leq L} n_{l}$.